PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Slice/Logistic/Concat tail result retention implementation checkpoint

+The guarded direct call now retains `_layout_opt_slice_logistic_concat_tail_stats`.
+It preserves the indexed owner's unchanged one-counter dictionary and remains unconsumed because a zero counter does not exclude cleanup-only pruning.

+This is an assignment-only change.
+No consumer or guard was added.
+The lowerer wrapper, owner, one-key schema, unconditional unused-tensor pruning, graph-index behavior, live Session LayoutState, layout-option guard, retained Concat input-adapter predecessor, channel-shuffle/gather successor and policy, independent orchestration selection, dependencies, diagnostics, and TensorFlow behavior remain unchanged.

+Implementation validation completed sequentially under `uv`:

+- Slice/Logistic/Concat tail schema and indexed-owner fixtures, unconditional cleanup, layout-recovery selection, guarded direct boundary, channel-shuffle/gather policy, architecture, and pass-efficiency coverage:
+  `363 passed in 18.58s`
+- branch-changed broad suite plus the same Slice/Logistic/Concat coverage:
+  `1598 passed in 27.99s`

+These are unit, contract, owner-fixture, and orchestration checks; this result retention does not claim a new model-corpus run.

+At resume, audit the terminal `run_concat_unary_conv_layout_cleanup()` result.
+Preserve `_terminal_concat_input_adapter_stats`, the following shape-extract owner, live LayoutState and diagnostics, pass order, and observation-only evidence rules.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the